Gel Electrophoresis (AQA A Level Biology): Revision Note

 Limitations

-• Electrophoresis requires quite a lot of sample and therefore depends on PCR to work correctly to amplify DNA fragments
+• Electrophoresis requires a lot of sample and therefore depends on PCR to work correctly to amplify DNA fragments

 Examiner Tips and Tricks

 Remember gel electrophoresis is the separation of molecules according to their size and charge (negatively charged DNA molecules move to the positive pole).
-Examiners like to ask questions about gel electrophoresis.
+Examiners like to ask questions about gel electrophoresis!

 You've read 0 of your 5 free revision notes this week